nvpinkham/Dysautonomia/README.md

 ### Time estimates for R scripts associated with each figure:

  figure 1:\
   a. < 10 sec.\
-  b.
+  b. < 10 sec.\
+  c.
 10 - 15 minutes for permutation analysis * change number "num.perm" to run few permutations to speed up process\
-  c.
+  d.
 10 - 15 minutes for permutation analysis\
-  d. < 10 sec.\
+  e. < 10 sec.\
-  e. < 10 sec.
+  f. < 10 sec.

  figure 2:\
   a.
 3 - 5 minutes for Random Forest annalysis\